-To optimize a person’s ability to participate in activities of daily living, and connect that person to services which assist them to stay living in a community setting.
+To optimise a person’s ability to participate in activities of daily living, and connect that person to services which assist them to stay living in a community setting.

 People who are eligible:

-Receive a variety of health related services (who have a need to work together)
+They will receive a variety of health-related services (who have a need to work together).